-- provost lowercase when it stands alone or after a name.
+- provider, health care Not a substitute for doctor; use physician.
+Provider is a general term encompassing a broad range of educational levels, skill sets, and specializations.
+Use clinicians or health care professionals as a collective noun referring to multiple types of health care professionals.
+It is preferred to say: doctors (or physicians), physician assistants, nurses, advance practitioners, and other allied health care professionals. - provost lowercase when it stands alone or after a name.
 Capitalize when it appears before a name. - publications follow AP style.
-Never italicize journal titles or reference books. - p-value: A p-value (or probability value) is a measure that scientists use to gauge whether a result reflects a real, reliable difference or is just a fluke. - queer although it is acceptable for people and organizations that use the term to identify themselves, avoid unless part of a proper noun (ie: Queer Nation) or crucial to the story. - race Forupdated Associate Press recommendations for the language of race and ethnicity, see Race and Diversity, on page 14-15.
+Never italicize journal titles or reference books. - p-value: A p-value (or probability value) is a measure that scientists use to gauge whether a result reflects a real, reliable difference or is just a fluke.

+queer - although it is acceptable for people and organizations that use the term to identify themselves, avoid unless part of a proper noun (ie: Queer Nation) or crucial to the story.